jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-sister-bliss-on-her-career.md

 **RR: Lots of Summerdaze shows...**

 Sister Bliss: First time I came over was 1995 when the scene was still very, very young.
-Quite incredible to think i'm coming back after all this time... really looking forward to it!
+Quite incredible to think I'm coming back after all this time... really looking forward to it!
 <br><br>

 **RR: Well, the reactions on social media when the tour announcement was made and the way the tickets have sold, shows how strong your music still is.**